fishsticks89/latinizer/plan.md

 tips:

-there is a <hr> and then a Tip: thing
+there is an <hr> and then a Tip: thing

 Tip: use Alt+m to open the macronizer, and (use tab to navigate/press the letter of the macronized charechter), and enter to send the macron